ofirluzon/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 synchronization of a database, either within RS or external to RS, to another database.

-The *Replica of* is defined in the context of the destination database by specifying the source databases.
+The _Replica Of_ is defined in the context of the destination database by specifying the source databases.

 A destination database can have a maximum of thirty-two (32) source